Am0031/javascript-algorithms/src/mostSongs/README.md

 # Most Songs in Playlist

-In this activity we will be writing code to create a function that takes an array of numbers, each representing the duration of a song.
+In this activity, the challenge is to create a function that takes an array of numbers, each representing the duration of a song.
 We will return the maximum number of songs present in the array that can fit into a 60-minute playlist.

 ## Details